Iupac120/alx-system_engineering-devops/0x00-shell_basics/README.md

-My readme file in shell basic
+#!/bin/bash-Execute a file using the bash shell
+pwd-Print the current working directory of a file